TobiasMarschner/ferrishare/README.md

 > **I cannot guarantee that the implementation or design of the system is secure.**
 > You can review the [cryptographic architectural notes](#cryptography) provided further below, or directly examine the code responsible for [encrypting](templates/upload.js) and [decrypting files](templates/download.js).
 >
-> If you spot any issue, please let me know in the project's issue tracker.
+> If you spot any issues, please let me know in the project's issue tracker.

 **FerriShare must be run behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).**
 There are two major reasons for this: